APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 ## Reform Doesn't Address Systemic Issues

-- UCLA wants to address the symptoms---violence and safety---but they continue to ignore the deeper issues
+- UCLA wants to address the symptoms---violence/safety/specific incidents of discrimination---but they continue to ignore the deeper issues

 	- Even with the new policing guy in place, police are still mishandling protest situations